DaveMon79/Mongo-Social/README.md

 # Usage

-To use this appilcation type "npm run seed" in to terminal.
-This will create the database and seed the tables ready for use, then type "npm start" to activate the application.
+To use this appilcation type "npm start", this will create the database and activate the application.

 # License